Herschel Walker's ties to veterans program face scrutiny - NewsBreak

 Herschel Walker's ties to veterans program face scrutiny

-COLUMBUS, Ga. — (AP) — Herschel Walker, the football legend and leading Republican Senate candidate in Georgia, often boasts of his work helping service members and veterans struggling with mental health.
+Herschel Walker , the football legend and leading Republican Senate candidate in Georgia , often boasts of his work helping service members and veterans struggling with mental health.

 In interviews and campaign appearances, the former Dallas Cowboy and Heisman Trophy winner takes credit for founding, co-founding and sometimes operating a program called Patriot Support.
 The program, he says, has taken him to military bases all over the world.